nixos-asia/website/en/blog/nix-rapid.md

 # Rapid Introduction to Nix

 The goal of this mini-tutorial is to introduce you to #[[nix]] as quickly as possible while also preparing the motivated learner to dive deeper into [the whole Nix ecosystem][zero-to-nix].
-At the end of this introduction, you will be able to create a #[[flakes|flake]] for building a package and providing a developer environment shell.
+At the end of this introduction, you will be able to create a #[[flakes|flake.nix]] that builds a package and provides a [[dev|developer environment]] shell.

 ![[rapid-nix.png]]

 If you are already experienced in [purely functional programming](https://en.wikipedia.org/wiki/Purely_functional_programming), it is highly recommended to read [Nix - taming Unix with functional programming](https://www.tweag.io/blog/2022-07-14-taming-unix-with-nix/) to gain a foundational perspective into Nix being purely functional but in the context of *file system* (as opposed to values stored in memory).

-> Dolstra proposed that we can treat the file system in an operating system like memory in a running program, and equate package management to memory management
+> [..] we can treat the file system in an operating system like memory in a running program, and equate package management to memory management

 ## Install